Cartier Resources (CVE:ECR) Shares Up 16.7% – Here’s Why

-Cartier Resources Inc. (CVE:ECR – Get Free Report)’s stock price rose 16.7% during mid-day trading on Wednesday .
+Cartier Resources Inc. (CVE:ECR – Get Free Report) rose 16.7% during trading on Thursday .
 The stock traded as high as C$0.25 and last traded at C$0.25.
-Approximately 888,594 shares traded hands during trading, an increase of 177% from the average daily volume of 320,590 shares.
+Approximately 888,594 shares were traded during trading, an increase of 177% from the average daily volume of 320,590 shares.
 The stock had previously closed at C$0.21.

 More Cartier Resources News